iforone/ApiAwareBugAssignment/README.md

 ----
 # 👩‍💻 Technical Notes:

-This work is uses Python environment and Docker.
+This work is uses Shell, Python, and Docker.

-You need Python 3.9 installed and Docker running.
+ℹ️ An installed version of Python 3.9 (Anaconda) and Docker are required for this application.

+---
+### 🚀 How to run the project?

+1- First, clone this repository to your machine.

+2- Download the [database](https://github.com/anonymous-programmers/BugReportAssignment/blob/master/SQL_BugDatabase_Dump.7z), unzip it and put it to "/db" folder

+3- Create a virtual Python environment (named ./venv) and connect it to your Python.
+This step can be done automatically in Pycharm:

+4- Run the bootstrapper.
 The rest of work is automatically handled by the boot shell file.
 This shell will download and create initial files that are needed only once if the database dump or data inputs are already provided to the folder it will ignore them and won't try to remake them.
 If you want to use a fresh copy again you have to remove contents of ./db and ./data/input folders and docker volumes.

 ```shell
 # step 1: install python with virtualization mode